 Then, we depart from CES.
 In section 4, we consider the cross-sectional implications of more competitive pressures (a lower A) under the 2nd law, i.e., when $\mu(\psi/A)$ is strictly decreasing (Proposition 2), and under the weak or strong 3rd law, i.e., when $\rho(\psi/A)$ is weakly or strictly increasing (Propositions 3, 4, and 5).
 These results are summarized in Figure 3.
-In section 5, we conduct general equilibrium analysis to study the impacts of changes in F_e , L and F on competitive pressures, A, and selection, ψ_c (Proposition 6; Figure 4).
+In section 5, we conduct general equilibrium analysis to study the impacts of changes in $F_e$ , L and F on competitive pressures, A, and selection, $\psi_c$ (Proposition 6; Figure 4).
 We look at the market size effect on the profit and the revenue (Proposition 7).
 Figure 5 puts together these results.
-Then, we study how the average markup and pass-through rates, measured by the weighted generalized mean, change through the composition effect (Proposition 8) and discuss the impact on TFP as a Corollary of Proposition 8 and the effects on the masses of the entrants and active firms (Proposition 9).
+Then, we study how the average markup and pass-through rates, measured by the weighted generalized mean, change through the composition effect (Proposition 8) and discuss the impact on TFP as a Corollary of Proposition 8 and the effects on the mass of the active firms (Proposition 9).
 At the end of section 5, we look at the limit case of no overhead cost, where the cutoff firms operate at the choke price (Figure 6).
-In this case, all the equilibrium values can be expressed as a function F/L, so that the impact of an increase in market size is isomorphic to that of a decline in the entry cost.
+In this case, all the equilibrium values are functions of F/L, so that the impact of an increase in market size is isomorphic to that of a decline in the entry cost.